greglacinto/greglacinto/README.md

 - 🔭 I previously Interned at Hng.
 - 👯 Part of a local Developer Community.
 - 💬 Ask me about anything, I Would love to answer them.✌
-- 📫 How to reach me: Any of the Social-Media Platform
+- 📫 Best way to reach me is LinkedIn

 **Languages and Tools:**

 - React js/Angular 13+
-- Node js
+- Node js/Nestjs
 - git
 - Finacle Connect24
 - SQL
 - html/css/javascript
+- Python

 **Projects**
 - Available on request